cricha88/studybuddy/README.md

 The application, named "Study Buddy" will feature users inputting their classes from Western's timetable data, adding people in classes to friends lists, chatting with friends, checking in to a class to confirm attendance, logging a study session, rewarding users for class attendance streaks and application performance, competing with friends for badges, and more.

-Study Buddy is the streamlined social and productivity application to look out for.
+Study Buddy is the streamlined social and productivity application helping Western students succeed.

 ## Pages